evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

   tasks in the task group finish before restarting all of them.
 - The task directory and setup group commands are not shared across task executions.
-If the restarted tasks are assigned to the same host as the previous execution, it's treated like a new task group, so it will clear the task directory and re-run the setup group commands.
+If the restarted tasks are assigned to the same host as the previous execution, it's treated like a new task group, so it will run the teardown group commands, clear the task directory, and re-run the setup group commands.

 If a task in a multi-host task group is restarted: